dagger/dagger/core/docs/d7yxc-operator_manual.md

 ## FAQ

-### What are the steps for using a custom runner?

-There are more [details](#runner-details) worth reviewing, but the consolidated steps are:

-1. Determine the runner version required by checking the release notes of the SDK you intend to use.
-1. If changes to the base image are needed, make those and push them somewhere.
-If no changes are needed, just use it as is.
-1. Start the runner image in your target of choice, keeping the [requirements](#execution-requirements) and [configuration](#configuration) in mind.
-1. Export the `_EXPERIMENTAL_DAGGER_RUNNER_HOST` environment variable with [a value pointing to your target](#connection-interface).
-1. Call `dagger run` or execute SDK code directly with that environment variable set.

 ### What compatibility is there between SDK, CLI and Runner versions?

 This is only needed if you are using a custom provisioned runner or a pre-installed CLI.
 If you are just using an SDK directly a CLI and runner will be provisioned automatically at compatible versions.